stackbuilders/tutorials/tutorials/haskell/mustache-templates/tutorial.md

 ### Three ways to compile a template

-A `Template` is actually a collection of templates with one of them
+A `Template` is actually a collection of templates (partials) with one of them selected:
-selected:

 ```haskell
 -- | Mustache template as name of “top-level” template and a collection of